 In Wisconsin, planning for agricultural resources tends to be done at the County level, in compliance with the Farmland Preservation Act of 1977, which grants tax credits to farmland owners living in counties with adopted agricultural preservation plans.
 Rock County's Agricultural Preservation Plan 2005 Update was certified by the State and adopted by the County Board in December of 2005.
-The Town of Turtle became eligible for the Farmland Preservation Program in 1979, with the adoption of the first farmland preservation plan in the County.
+The Town of La Prairie became eligible for the Farmland Preservation Program in 1979, with the adoption of the first farmland preservation plan in the County.

-Soils Suitability for Agriculture
+3.3 Soils Suitability for Agriculture

 The properties of each soil type determine which land activities the soil is suitable for.
 Some soils are not suitable for construction, or on-site sewage disposal due to slope, high water table, frost heave, depth to bedrock and so forth.
 Likewise, some soils are not suitable for agriculture due to steepness and wetness.
-However, the Town of Turtle is abundant in soils that are prime for agricultural use.
+However, the Town of La Prairie is abundant in soils that are prime for agricultural use.
 Unfortunately, soil that is suited for field crops oftentimes rank highly suitable for septic tank absorption fields, leaving much prime agricultural land as the only places able to handle below-grade private septic systems.

 Soils are classified into eight capability classes, and when rating suitability for agriculture, classes I, II and III are most ideal.
 Class I has few limitations that restrict their use.
 Class II has moderate limitations that reduce the choice of plants, or requires moderate conservation practices.
 Class III has severe limitations that reduce the choice of plants, or requires very careful management practices.
 As shown in map 3-1, agricultural capability classes I and II dominate the Town's landscape.
-This is not to say that all class I, II and III areas should be considered off-limits for development.
-However, The Town of Turtle is fortunate to have this resource, and given predicted development pressures, this resource will continue to be threatened.
+The Town of La Prairie is fortunate to have this resource, and given area development pressures, this resource may continue to be threatened.
 The American Farmland Trust has identified southern Wisconsin as one of the three most threatened farmland resources in the nation.
 Development should be planned and permitted in an orderly manner, so large quantities of prime agricultural land do not fall victim to degradation at a reckless rate.

-Agricultural Operations in the Town of Turtle
+3.4 Agricultural Operations in the Town of La Prairie